 Mitigation, in the context of climate change, refers to deliberate efforts and strategies aimed at reducing or preventing the emission of greenhouse gases and minimizing the human activities that contribute to the warming of the Earth's atmosphere.
 The primary goal of mitigation is to alleviate the impact of climate change by addressing its root causes, such as the burning of fossil fuels, deforestation, and industrial processes (Dwivedi et al., 2022).
 Mitigation measures are essential in addressing the impact of climate change on food security as they work to curb and minimize the underlying factors contributing to climate change, such as greenhouse gas emissions.
 The escalating temperatures, altered precipitation patterns, and increased frequency of extreme weather events associated with climate change directly compromise agricultural productivity and disrupt food systems globally.
 By implementing effective mitigation strategies, we can reduce the extent of these climatic changes, thereby safeguarding the stability and resilience of agricultural ecosystems (Shivanna, 2022).
 Mitigation measures, ranging from transitioning to sustainable agricultural practices to adopting renewable energy sources, play a critical role in mitigating climate change-induced risks to food security.
 By addressing the root causes, we can create a more sustainable and secure environment for global food production, ensuring the well-being of communities that depend on agriculture for their livelihoods (Majeed et al., 2023).

-Climate Change's Impact on Food Security:
+Climate Change's Impact on Food Security

 The effects of climate change on food security are already palpable, with disruptions evident in crop yields, water availability, and the prevalence of pests and diseases.
 Smallholder farmers, often the backbone of food production in many regions, face heightened risks due to their dependency on weather-sensitive agricultural practices (Myers et al., 2022).
 Changes in temperature and precipitation patterns disrupt traditional growing seasons, leading to decreased yields and compromised crop quality.
 Moreover, altered climatic conditions create favorable environments for the proliferation of pests and diseases, posing additional threats to agricultural productivity.
 These challenges are particularly pronounced in regions where subsistence farming is prevalent, exacerbating food insecurity for vulnerable communities that rely on locally grown produce for sustenance and income (Raza et al., 2019; Sirilakshmi et al., 2023).